emmastac/RERD-tool/README.md

   RERD tool has only a grapical user interface.

- Run with the following command:
+ Run the jar found in jars/rerd.jar with the following command:
-	   $ java -jar cssp-tool.jar
+	   $ java -jar rerd.jar

   Licensing
   ---------